Classical string solutions in Non-Relativistic AdS$_5\times$S$^5$: Closed and Twisted sectors: Non-relativistic AdS S string theory

 To end this section, we want to comment that the non-relativistic action (\ref{NR_action}) is invariant under shifts of the $t$ coordinate and rotations between the $z_2$, $z_3$ and $z_4$ coordinates.
 This is just a consequence of the symmetries of the AdS$_5\times$S$^5$ string Newton-Cartan data.
 In addition, the directions formerly associated to $S^5$ in the relativistic theory, i.e. $(\phi, y_i)$, now become flat directions after taking the non-relativistic limit.
 Thus, we can define the following conserved quantities

+Since $\phi$ becomes non-compact in the NR limit, the conserved charge $J$ has not meaning of angular momentum as in the relativistic case but as a linear momentum.
+Nevertheless we shall call it $J$ to remind similarities with the relativistic BMN dispersion relation.
 This set of conserved quantities are not exhausting the whole set of Noether charges associated with the global symmetries of the theory, but are the ones of interest for the classical string solutions we will present.